wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin/README.md

 If the node name does not match the specified regex, the plugin returns an `Unschedulable` status to indicate that the node is not a suitable candidate for scheduling the pod.

+The code can be found under the [`v1`](./v1) directory.

 ### How to run

 1. Go to the Simulator project by running `cd kube-scheduler-simulator/simulator`
 2. Add the new plugin as a dependency by running `go get github.com/wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin`
-3. Open [this file](../kube-scheduler-simulator/simulator/scheduler/config/plugin.go) and import the following module: `"github.com/wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin/pkg/plugin/regex"`
+3. Open [this file](../kube-scheduler-simulator/simulator/scheduler/config/plugin.go) and import the following module: `regex "github.com/wasmkwokwizardry/kubecon-na-2024/scheduling-framework-regex-plugin/v1/plugin"`
 4. Add the Regex Scheduling plugin to the out-of-tree registry:
     ```go
     var outOfTreeRegistries = runtime.Registry{